mackrineawino/inheritance/README.md

 # Bank Account Interface Example
 This example demonstrates a simple banking system with savings and checking accounts, showcasing the principles of object-oriented design, including interface segregation.

-## Introduction

-In this example, we have designed a basic banking system with the following classes and interfaces:

 ### Interfaces

 1. **Account Interface**